harrischristiansen/PH_Battleship/readme.md

 Start MAMP Servers
 Start Battleship Server: `python server.py`
 Open localhost:8888/game (The Game Viewer must be opened after the python server is running)
-Open and run 2 instances of client code (found in StarterCode folder)
+Open and run 2 instances of client code (found in StarterCode folder) (either leave API_KEY as `API_KEY_HERE` or create a team on localhost:8888/login and use it's API_KEY)